 If you received a qualified terminable interest (see Line 12.
-Election Out of QTIP Treatment of Annuities on page 10) from your spouse for which a marital deduction was elected on your spouse's estate or gift tax return, you will be subject to the gift tax (and GST tax, if applicable) if you dispose of all or part of your life income interest (by gift, sale, or otherwise).
+Election Out of QTIP Treatment of Annuities, later) from your spouse for which a marital deduction was elected on your spouse's estate or gift tax return, you will be subject to the gift tax (and GST tax, if applicable) if you dispose of all or part of your life income interest (by gift, sale, or otherwise).

-The entire value of the property involved less:
+Generally, the entire value of the property involved less:

-- 1. The amount you received on the disposition and - 2.
-The amount (if any) of the life income interest you retained after the transfer will be treated as a taxable gift.
+- 1. The amount you received (if any) for the life income interest, and - 2.
+The amount (if any) determined after the application of section 2702, valuing certain retained interests at zero, for the life income interest you retained after the transfer will be treated as a taxable gift.